 Choosing the right hot water system for your home is imperative.
-You’ll have to choose the right heating method, choose between storage or continuous flow systems, and weigh up the size, cost and energy efficiency of each.
+You’ll have to choose the right heating method, decide between storage and continuous-flow systems, and weigh the size, cost, and energy efficiency of each.
 If you’re thinking of buying a hot water heat pump system, this article offers a few important factors to consider.

-Heat pumps work by providing a heat exchange from one point to another, using a compressor and a liquid or gas refrigerant in a circular structure, extracting heat from the exterior to the indoors.
+Heat pumps work by transferring heat from one place to another, using a compressor and a liquid or gas refrigerant in a closed loop, extracting heat from the outdoors and delivering it indoors.
 They have many advantages, such as low energy use.
-Heat pumps are increasing in popularity across the world, as an efficient way to lower the cost of running the home.
-Many different brands, including Rheem, Dux, Rinnai and Stiebel Eltron have started stocking heat pumps and related products as part of their range in response to this high demand.
+Heat pumps are increasing in popularity worldwide as an efficient way to lower the cost of heating the home.
+Many different brands, including Rheem, Dux, Rinnai and Stiebel Eltron, have started stocking heat pumps and related products as part of their range in response to this high demand.

 If it’s time for a new hot water system, read on to discover whether a heat pump system is right for you.